RBS Online

 This content, while not a substitute for Rare Book School’s full courses, provided an opportunity to gather and pursue our shared love of learning what bibliographical materials reveal about human history and human nature, how to care for these remarkable objects, and how to share what we know with the wider world.

-All the events listed below occured in 2020; many of them were recorded and are now available for public viewing.
+Many of the events listed below that occurred in 2020 were recorded and are now available for public viewing.
 You can access the recordings by consulting the webpages listed below or by visiting the Rare Book School YouTube channel.

 Featured Video